dotanuki-labs/magic-modules/README.md

 ## Limitations

-The main limitation I've found with this approach is that - right now - the plugin generates the `Libraries.kt` and `Applications.kt` under the main source set of `buildSrc`, which means that eventually issues with Git and/or linters that run for `buildSrc` files.
+The main limitation I've found with this approach is that - right now - the plugin generates the `Libraries.kt` and `Applications.kt` under the main source set of `buildSrc`, which means eventually issues with linters that run for `buildSrc` files.

-I needed more work in order to figure out if we can have such generated files under `buildSrc/build` somehow.
+I need more time in order to figure out if we can have such generated files under `buildSrc/build` somehow.

 ## Further work